Tel: 01236 425242

 How will I know what to do?

 It’s really quite simple and there are only a couple of unannounced events during the service.
-The first one is when the Bible is carried in at the start of the service – the Congregation will stand for this as a mark of respect (only if you’re able to).
-Once it’s in place on the lectern, we sit down again.
-From there on everything else is announced by the Minister.
 We will normally sing about five Hymns and in between someone will read a few verses from the Bible, the Minister will say a couple of prayers and will also give a brief talk.
 During the service the minister or whoever is leading the service will announce that everyone will say together The Lord's Prayer.
 Usually, the way it is introduced is something like, "...and now hear us as we pray in the way Jesus taught his disciples, saying together...Our Father" Everyone then says, together, the old traditional version as follows:

 Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread and forgive us our debts as we forgive our debtors.
 Lead us not into temptation but deliver us from evil for thine is the kingdom, the power and the glory, forever.
 Amen!